shelvia-w/SMI-DNN/README.md

   --n-jobs -1
 ```

-If `--analysis-epochs` is omitted, MI/SMI is computed at every epoch.
+If `--analysis-epochs` is omitted, SMI is computed at every epoch.
 If `--layers` is omitted, the default hidden layers for the selected model are used.

 ### Label-Noise Benchmark